Very Large Array: History

+In 1997 the VLA featured in Contact, the film adaptation of the 1985 book by the same name written by Carl Sagan.

 With a view to upgrading the venerable 1970s technology with which the VLA was built, the VLA has evolved into the Expanded Very Large Array (EVLA).
-The upgrade has enhanced the instrument's sensitivity, frequency range, and resolution with the installation of new hardware at the San Agustin site.
-A second phase of this upgrade may add up to eight additional dishes in other parts of the state of New Mexico, up to 300 km away, if funded.
+Beginning in 2001, the upgrade has enhanced the instrument's sensitivity, frequency range, and resolution with the installation of new hardware at the San Agustin site.
+The project was completed on time and on budget in 2012.
+A second phase of this upgrade may add up to eight additional antennae in other parts of the state of New Mexico, up to 300 km away, if funded.

-Magdalena Ridge Observatory is a new observatory a few miles south of the VLA,and is run by VLA collaborator New Mexico Tech.
-Under construction at this site is a ten-element optical interferometer.